Who is Peter Parkorr?

 - Peter Parker is Spiderman.
-He’s a photographer, a secret superhero, a vigilante, and loves climbing.
+He’s a photographer, a secret superhero, a vigilante, loves to climbing.
+Check.

-- Parkour is a fairly recent sport, also known as urban freerunning.
+- Parkour is the urban sport also known as freerunning.
 With origins in military obstacle courses, the challenge is to swiftly and smoothly overcome obstacles in your path.
 Parkour is also an attitude to life, much like the martial arts that it has many things in common with.

 - Lieutenant Orr is a kooky character from Catch 22, the anti-war novel written by Joseph Heller and origin of the famous phrase.
 He confounds his co-pilots with outlandish efforts towards his personal mission; to escape the insanity of their situation.

 It’s all about challenge – challenging your beliefs, challenging your limits, maybe even challenging your fate.
 But one thing is certain.